-SAN FRANCISCO-Solar energy generation and zero emission vehicle (ZEV) adoption rates have increased dramatically in California - 1,378 percent in just five years for solar generation, and 244 percent in two years for ZEV registrations - signaling major market disruption as clean energy technology hotspots take root across California, and not just in traditional innovation hubs.
-For example, the state's top region for commercial and residential solar power is Riverside-San Bernardino-Ontario, while Fresno is number one for industrial solar power, according to the eighth edition of Next 10's California Green Innovation Index, released today.
+SAN FRANCISCO-Solar energy generation and zero emission vehicle (ZEV) adoption rates have increased dramatically in California, signaling major market disruption as clean energy technology clusters take root across the state - and not just in traditional innovation hotspots.
+Widespread embrace of clean technology is one reason the eighth edition of Next 10's California Green Innovation Index (next10.org/2016-gii), released today, finds the state growing in its role as a leader in decoupling economic growth from carbon emissions on a per capita basis.